-Jayashree Arcot is an Associate Professor in the Food and Health Cluster of the School of Chemical Engineering.
+Jayashree Arcot is an Associate Professor in the Food and Health in the School of Chemical Engineering.
 She is the Undergraduate Food Science Program Co-ordinator and Advisor.

 Excellence in Postgraduate Research Supervison Award, 2013- Awarded by Postgraduate Council UNSW, Arc (UNSW Student Life) and UNSW Graduate Research School